Transfer Plan for Lone Star College - Psychology

 - 18 semester hours of Core Curriculum courses

-- 12 semester hours any upper division elective course
+- 12 semester hours for any upper-division elective course

 EDUC 1300 is required for all First Time in College (FTIC) students at Lone Star College.
 If not FTIC, take COSC 1301 (less than 5 years old) to satisfy institutional